Interview with Cassandra Grace - Part 2

 Cassandra: We have made tremendous progress in America in normalizing the trans experience and creating more and more space for trans people to just be themselves.
 As someone who has been around for a while, I can appreciate how many more opportunities there are now for trans people than there ever were before.

-It is a very scary moment for trans people but I believe that if we continue to be visible, continue to work to overcome our fears, and step proudly into the public space, then we will secure this space for ourselves and for future trans individuals to thrive in.
-But the struggle is most definitely real and the efforts to shove us back into the shadows is more coordinated and more dangerous than at any point it's ever been.
+Cassandra: I believe that one of the best ways to combat this effort is to be as actively visible as possible in order to push back against the misinformation that is being spread by these political opportunists.
+It is a very scary moment for trans people, but I believe that if we continue to be visible, continue to work to overcome our fears, and step proudly into the public space, then we will secure this space for ourselves and for future trans individuals to thrive in.
+The struggle is most definitely real, and the efforts to shove us back into the shadows are more coordinated and more dangerous than at any point they have ever been.

 "I adore fashion.
 Fashion is my passion."

-As far as my style, I favor dramatic looks that are impossible to miss when I walk into a room.
+Cassandra: As far as my style, I favor dramatic looks that are impossible to miss when I walk into a room.
 I was in hiding for long enough.
 Now that I've earned the freedom to be myself, I enjoy every opportunity to let that freedom find its expression in my outfits.

 Cassandra: Yes!
-I never let it define me and ultimately the only opinion that really, truly matters is my own, but if someone makes the effort to compliment me on my looks then, of course, I love to hear that.
-There are a lot of gentlemen out there and I sincerely appreciate their appreciation.
+I never let it define me, and ultimately the only opinion that really, truly matters is my own, but if someone makes the effort to compliment me on my looks then, of course, I love to hear that.
+There are a lot of gentlemen out there, and I sincerely appreciate their appreciation.

-Transitioning is among the hardest things a human can do.
+Cassandra: Transitioning is among the hardest things a human can do.
 I think that transitioning has made me more resilient, more compassionate, more open-minded, and more determined.
 It has also made me happier and healthier.
 These are all things that benefit any work environment I am in, so an employer would be foolish not to want someone like me working with them.
 That's my attitude.

 "I believe that my transness is a strength when